kensonhui/Speaker-Diarization-Sentiment-Analysis/README.md

 ### Next Steps:
 If we had more time, we would add the additional improvments:
-- Sentiment analysis not only with text, but on the original audio
+- Sentiment analysis not only with text, but on the original audio.
+This would significantly improve the accuracy of the sentiment analysis - as currently only the transcribed text is used to determine emotion.
+However, gaining the full modality of audio would unlock the nuances of the dynamics of speech which are necessary in conveying emotion.

 ### Credits:
 References: